sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

 # Background

-As is well-known, the handling of higher-order effects in existing EE libraries is far from perfect.
+As is well-known, the handling of higher-order effects in existing EE libraries is less than perfect.

 First, [fused-effects](https://hackage.haskell.org/package/fused-effects) fuses effects, as its name suggests.
 Strictly speaking, it’s not clear if this can even be called EE (at the very least, it’s not Freer-based, so I don’t think it’s Freer Effects).
 It probably can’t.
 The fusion of effects means that there is a fundamental performance advantage, but the trade-off is that dynamic transformation of effects (so-called `interpose` operations) becomes difficult.
 Also, managing interpreters is a hassle (there’s a lot of `<$ ctx`, and dealing with `thread` feels quite challenging).